 Strive to be unique and original in your design – do not copy something you’ve already seen.
 If you’re unsure about how to do that, read more about my take here.
 Finding your own unique way in this world of online business is extremely important.
 Don’t reinvent the wheel, and don’t steal ideas from other’s who have worked hard to set themselves apart.
 Carve your own way, and your customers will appreciate you even more for that.
 (And you’ll be happier with yourself, too, knowing you did it the right way.)

-Want me cheatsheet for file prep standards?
+Want my design cheatsheet for file prep standards?

 Drop in your email below, and I'll send you my cheatsheet for prepping your final files for print.
 This is a great reference to have on hand, and it's pulled straight from my online course, The InDesign Field Guide, which teaches you how to use Adobe InDesign like a pro for things like printables, workbooks, ebooks, etc.